spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_np.md

     * `max_vcpu` - (Optional) Maximum number of vcpus available.
     * `min_memory_gib` - (Optional) Minimum amount of Memory (GiB).
     * `min_vcpu` - (Optional) Minimum number of vcpus available.
     * `series` - (Optional) Vm sizes belonging to a series from the list will be available for scaling.
+We can specify include list and series can be specified with capital or small letters, with space, without space or with underscore '_' .
+For example all of these "DSv2", "Ds v2", "ds_v2" refer to same DS_v2 series.